Please take note:

 Some of your most common questions

 1. Do you give breeding rights?
-I'm sorry in most cases, no I do not, I want my babies in life time forever homes.
+NO, I want my babies in life time forever homes.
+ALL PUPPIES ARE SOLD ON STRICT SPAY AND NEUTER CONTRACTS

 2. Are your dogs AKC ?
 Yes all my dogs are registered with the AKC and I am a long time member, however I am no longer releasing AKC papers with my puppies due to the non-honest people that have found the way to scam the system and still get full AKC on my puppies.